 2. The steps are too difficult

 Some men like to lead difficult steps that are beyond their comfortable zone, which require so much of their attention that they become heedless of the other aspects of the dance.
 Beginners often mistake complexity for beauty.
 But in fact one has nothing to do with the other.
-On the contrary, keeping the steps simple will be easier for the dancers to allocate attention, listen to the music, relax the body, perfect the movement, and enjoy the relationship.
+On the contrary, keeping the steps simple will be easier for the dancer to allocate attention, listen to the music, relax the body, perfect the movement, and enjoy the relationship.
 Unlike stage tango that features performance, social tango emphasizes the feelings and communications between the partners.
 Therefore, simple steps are more suitable.
 To dance social tango with difficult steps of stage tango could easily backfire.
 (See Social Tango and Performance Tango.)

 3. Leading with the hands

 Many men lead with the hands for a number of reasons.
 First, one's long-standing habit is hard to break.
 Second, it's easier to lead with the hands than with the torso.
 Third, with the help of the hands it is facile to do steps.
-Forth, many women prefer dance in open hand holds, leaving men little choice but using the hands.
-Fifth, beginners often see tango as steps rather than relationship, feelings and music interpretation, although the opposite is closer to the truth.
+Forth, many women prefer dancing in open dance hold, leaving men little choice but using the hands.
+Fifth, beginners often see tango as steps rather than relationship, feeling and music interpretation, although the opposite is closer to the truth.
 (See Tango Is a Feeling.)
-Finally, in order to teach steps, many teachers encourage their students to use the open embrace, which reinforces the habit of using the hands.
+Finally, in order to teach steps, many teachers encourage their students to use open embrace, which reinforces the habit of using the hands.
 However, using the hands to lead conflicts with the essence of tango, that is, intimacy, sensuality, comfort, oneness and synchronization.
 Tango has been from its birth a dance of close embrace and torso leading, which distinguishes it from other partner dances.
 For the man, learning tango is primarily learning to lead with his torso, that is, to effect the movement of the woman's body with his body, not his hands.
-Beginners must overcome the habit of using the hands, and develop the ability to lead with the torso.
+Beginners must overcome the habit of using hands, and develop the ability to lead with torso.

 4. Sending mixed signals